MHRPerera/CodeAlpha_AgeCalculator/README.md

-# Age Calculator – CodeAlpha Web Development Task
+# Age Calculator

-A simple and responsive web-based **Age Calculator** built using HTML, CSS, and JavaScript as part of the CodeAlpha Web Development Internship.
+A simple and responsive web-based **Age Calculator** built using HTML, CSS, and JavaScript.
 ## 🔍 Features

 - Users can input their **Date of Birth** (Day, Month, Year)